-Patients deemed potential surgical candidates will be referred to the MSK CIAC Practice Leader (spine specialist) for further assessment and management.
-The Practice Leader will order diagnostic imaging (e.g. MRI), recommend appropriate advanced interventions (e.g. spinal injections), and refer patients for a consultation with a spine surgeon when indicated.
+Patients deemed potential surgical candidates will be referred to the MSK CIAC Practice Lead (spine specialist) for further assessment and management.
+The Practice Lead will order diagnostic imaging (e.g. MRI), recommend appropriate advanced interventions (e.g. spinal injections), and refer patients for a consultation with a spine surgeon when indicated.

 The referring Primary Care Provider will receive a consult note detailing patient assessment and treatment recommendations within 7 business days of all assessments.

 Advanced Practice Provider assessments take place in MSK CIAC Low Back Pain Assessment Centres.
 The MSK CIAC Low Back Pain Program has 17 Assessment Centres located in communities across Ontario Health (West).
 Patients will be booked for an assessment at the location closest to their home.
 After receiving the referral, the Advanced Practice Provider’s office will contact the patient to book their appointment.
 Patients can expect an appointment date within four weeks.